Süleymaniye Mosque – Istanbul

 SULTAN SULEIMAN I, SULTAN SULEIMAN II & SULTAN AHMED II

-Suleiman the Magnificent ruled for 46 years, until his death in 1566.
-The Ottoman state reached its economic, military and political peak under his leadership.
-He conquered Belgrade, Rhodes and most of Hungary.
+Suleiman the Magnificent reigned for 46 years, until his death in 1566.
+He presided over the empire’s political, military and cultural golden age.
+He conquered Belgrade, Rhodes and much of Hungary.

 Kanûnî Sultan Süleyman Türbe